 Grad Scheme interviews: What to expect and how to approach them

-If you’re in your final year of university, like I am, you will probably be applying for tons and tons of graduate schemes.
+If you’re in your final year of university, like I am, you will probably be applying for tons and tons of graduate schemes and jobs.
 Some of them shoot you down instantly, but if you’re lucky, you could bag yourself an interview.

 Last week I had one of these grad scheme interviews, a ‘video interview’.
 It went terribly.
 I didn’t know what to expect so I was very underprepared.
 I wanted to share my experience, and that of others, to help anyone else who gets their first grad scheme interview, so you don’t mess it up as I did!